uros-urosevic/ddex-presentation/PITCHME.md

 |1.2 |	1.2 |	3.7 |
 |1.3 | 1.3	| 3.8 |

+Note:
+The profile standards define subsets of the full standard for the most common types of Releases and Deals — thus making an implementation straightforward and comparatively simple — by differentiating different kinds of business models (e.g. Download Services, Subscription Streaming Services, Web Radio, etc.) and different kinds of Re-leases (e.g. albums, singles, classical albums, ringtones, etc.).
+DDEX has defined a uniform message for the communication of Release details, including information about their parts, i.e. Resources (such as SoundRecording or Videos) and, in some circumstances also Musical Works from Release Creators (typically: record companies) to Release Distributors (typically: DSPs).
+Such descriptions can, however, vary between different uses.
+For instance describing a Release that contains a single video ringtone track would differ greatly from a Release representing a digital equivalent of a 10-track pop album with previews.
+Similarly the commercial information regarding a subscription ringtone differs from commercial information regarding a pay-as-you go download.
+In order to aid companies that only wish to communicate a small subset of the types of products that the “full” DDEX standards allow, DDEX has developed a series of “profiles”.
+These profiles come in two flavours.
+Firstly “Release Profiles” that define subsets of Releases to be communicated along the music delivery chain and, secondly, “Business Profiles” that define subsets of the commercial information governing the distribution of such Releases.
+The Release Profiles primarily concern the ResourceList and ReleaseList sections of the ERN.
+The Business Profiles primarily concern the DealList section of the ERN.
+Over time, different versions of the Profiles and of the underlying XML standard were published and each profile standard has been written with a specific baseline XML standard (“ERN”) in mind.
+The table below provides this mapping (note that the table does not differentiate between version 3.4.1 and 3.4):
 While this table indicates that the Release Profile in version 1.3 is specifically for the ERN standard in version 3.8, most of the profile rules can — and should! — also be applied to Release notifications in accordance with older ERN versions.
 While some of the rules cannot be used (because they depend on a new feature in the ERN standard), most rules can.
 And even those than cannot be followed strictly still provide good guidance as to what to do.

++++

 ## A choreography allowing sender and recipient to automate the exchange of information

+Note:
 The Release Delivery Choreography Standard (see URL) provides a rich set of capabilities developed by DDEX that allows small niche firms to large multinational companies to utilise the Release Notification Standard.
 The most basic specification — using FTP — is designed to be simple to implement, but has no additional functionality allowing customisation or visibility into the supply chain.
 At the other end of the scale, the more granular specification — using web services — allows considerable additional flexibility, much greater visibility and a more efficient supply chain.
 DDEX recommends using acknowledgements when using the FTP choreographies to support non-repudiation.